Tim Robinson

 Catering Experience

-Due to my long association with Lord Somers Camp and Powerhouse, I managed to get experience in catering for large groups [up to 250] at Lord Somers Camp.
+Due to my long association with Lord Somers Camp and Powerhouse, I managed to get experience in catering for large groups [up to 250 at a time] at Lord Somers Camp.
 This involved some 750 meals a day across two sittings for Breakfast, Lunch and Dinner.
 Somewhat smaller [120] suppers were also prepared on some nights to accompany late night entertainments for staff.
 This involved spit roasting [25Kg of beef!], Chinese [stir fries done on a single wok burner within the staff entertainment area], and even a Hunge [meats buried in earth pit].

 Serving some of the 20Kg topside roast [4 x 5Kg pieces]